JustinMrks/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?

+dansRoll and zoesRoll using the PersonalDice function to make their own function

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Dan would stay the same but the new roll would potentially change assuming it rolled a new number

 c.
 What is the lexical scope of `newRoll`?

+newRoll is scoped inside of personalDice so it can only be accessed by personalDice

 ### Task 2c - Exit Ticket